Vascular Surgeons located in Tinley Park, IL & Evergreen Park, IL

 Arterial blockages increase your risk of having a heart attack, stroke, and can even result in death.
-The team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, understands how important it is for you to have clear, healthy arteries.
+The team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana understands how important it is for you to have clear, healthy arteries.
 We offer in-office treatments to clear arterial blockages, and if necessary, provide skilled surgical procedures.
 Call today to learn more about your heart health or book your appointment online.

 Your arteries carry oxygenated blood throughout your body to feed your brain, muscles, and internal organs.
 Usually, they are clear channels through which blood flows easily.
 When these arteries become blocked, however, it can endanger your health.

 Plaque is a substance that clogs or even blocks arteries so blood can’t flow freely.
 This plaque is made of calcium, fat, cellular waste, cholesterol, and a substance known as fibrin that assists in blood clotting.

 Damage to the walls of your arteries can lead to arterial blockages.
 This damage can happen due to:

 - High levels of LDL, low-density lipoprotein (bad cholesterol)